OTRF/Security-Datasets/small_datasets/windows/persistence/registry_run_keys_startup_folder_T1060/empire_userland_registry.md

 # Empire Userland Registry

-An adversary can create a registry key without admin rights to persist in the environment
+An adversary can use powershell to set a value in HKCU:Software\Microsoft\Windows\CurrentVersion\Run to execute the script in whatever storage mechanism is selected.
+This will cause the script to run when only this user logs in.

 ## Technique(s) ID